cianru/huawei-appgallery-publish-gradle-plugin/README.md

 Execution failed for task ':app:publishHuaweiAppGalleryRelease'.
 > Update App File Info is failed.
 Response: UpdateAppFileInfoResponse(ret=Ret(code=204144647, msg=[cds]update service failed, additional msg is [The new service has can't be edited service,which can't be updated!]))
 ```
+* Huawei Developer Console doesn't save list of countries from previous release.
+To fix that just use `appBasicInfo` param with json `{"publishCountry": "BY,MD,RU,AM,AZ,GE,KZ,KG,MN,TJ,TM,UZ"}`.
+For more info see parameter description and [issue/41](https://github.com/cianru/huawei-appgallery-publish-gradle-plugin/issues/41).

 # License